Condor Ferries: Commodore Goodwill collision with harbour wall

 On 10 December 2007, bad weather caused the Commodore Goodwill to strike the entrance to La Collette yacht basin in St Helier harbour.
 One of the vessel's propellers was damaged and the ship was sent to Falmouth for the damaged part to be removed to return the ship to service as soon as possible in the run-up to Christmas.
 On 13 December 2007, the Brittany Ferries freight vessel Coutances was chartered to temporarily take the Commodore Goodwill's place.

+Commodore Clipper Fire 2010

+A fire broke out on the Commodore Clipper's lower vehicle deck in the early hours of 16 June 2010 whilst it was travelling from Jersey to Portsmouth.
+The fire was the result of an electrical fault in a freight truck loaded with potatoes.
+Combining factors including potatoes from the damaged freight truck blocking onboard drains, preventing water from the drench system from draining, resulted in the ferry listing to its port side for an extended period of time.
+62 passengers were stranded on board the ferry for around 20 hours.
+Eventually, all passengers safely disembarked the ferry once it arrived in Portsmouth, with the truck pulled out of the ferry and the fire was shortly put out.
+Significant damage was done to the truck and other freight trailers, as well as heat damage to a small area of the lower vehicle deck and also the failure of some onboard systems.